Skip to content

 Configure storage for backups

-You can configure storage for backups in the backup.storages subsection of the Custom Resource, using the deploy/cr.yaml configuration file.
+You configure backup storage in the backup.storages subsection of your Custom Resource using the deploy/cr.yaml file.

-You should also create the Kubernetes Secret object with credentials needed to access the storage.
+Before configuring storage, you need to create a Kubernetes Secret object that contains the credentials needed to access your storage.

 apiVersion: v1